Iliasb/RF-Heatmapper/README.md

 - Geolocation
 - Adjustable blur and radius parameters
-- Import and save files to KML or GeoJson format
+- Import and save files to GeoJson format

 Upcoming: